Ōkato

 Ōkato is a small town in rural Taranaki, New Zealand.
-It is situated about 25 minutes drive around the coast from New Plymouth on State Highway 45.
-Oakura is 12 km to the north-east, and Warea is 9 km to the south-west.
+It is situated about 25 minutes drive around the coast from New Plymouth on State Highway 45. Ōakura is 12 km to the north-east, and Warea is 9 km to the south-west.
 The place offers popular rocky surfing spots around coastal beaches.
 The town was established as a military settlement in the 1860s.

 The New Zealand Ministry for Culture and Heritage gives a translation of "place of Kato" for Ōkato.
 While "Kato" was probably a personal name, an alternative translation is "place of full tide/tsunami".
 In July 2020, the name of the locality was officially gazetted as Ōkato by the New Zealand Geographic Board.

 Ōkato has all the elements of a New Zealand rural community with sporting facilities (rugby grounds, bowling club, squash courts, tennis courts and swimming pool), Coastal Taranaki School, a police station, and a volunteer fire brigade.

 Ōkato was also notable as the home of Okato Cheese which was manufactured by the Okato Co-operative Dairy Company.
 This manufacturing site closed some years after merging with Egmont Co-operative Dairy.
 Activities in the Ōkato area include the Stony River walkway, which has a number of locations for photographing Mt Taranaki.

 The rural community of Puniho is located just south of Ōkato.